Pelagicore/software-factory/docs/chapters/baseplatform/building-PELUX-sources.rst

 Image variants
 --------------
-Pelux can be build for `intel`, `arp`, `rpi`, and `qemu`.
+Pelux can be build for `intel`, `arp-intel`, `rpi`, and `qemu`.
 Our variants are dependent on the target we are building for.
 If the variant contains only the target, a minimal image will be available to be built with no graphics layer.
 If the variant contains the target name, and the suffix ``-qtauto``, the minimal image will be available to be build as well as the image containing Qt Automotive.

 The only variant which does not offer a graphical UI is QEMU.